thumbor/thumbor-aws/README.md

 ## Caveats

 1. thumbor-aws does not create buckets for you.
 If they don't exist you are getting errors.
-2. thumbor-aws currently depends on 'thumbor>=7.0.0'.
-Since thumbor is not out yet, you need to install it from github using `pip install https://github.com/thumbor/thumbor/archive/refs/heads/master.zip`.
-As soon as 7.0.0 leaves alpha this step won't be required anymore.

 ## Hacking